david-bogdan-r/ARTEM/README.md

     	will produce more "noisy" matchings but won't miss anything.
 The lower matchrange value will produce more "clean" matchings but can miss something.

+    maxresrmsd=FLOAT [DEFAULT: maxresrmsd=None]
+    	The specification of maximum per-residue RMSD threshold.
+    	When specified, for each subset of mutually closest residues ARTEM will iteratively remove residues with the worst per-residue RMSD from the subset one by one with the following re-superpositioning based on the remaining residues of the subset until the specified threshold is met or the subset is empty.

     rformat=KEYWORD, qformat=KEYWORD [DEFAULT: rformat=PDB,qformat=PDB]
         The specification of the input coordinate file formats